Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

-The computation made in \S\ref{2 adic val} relied crucially on the fact that the cokernel of ${\rm c}_{F}$ is finite.
-However, whilst this fact is well-known to experts, we were not able to locate a proof in the literature (and also see Remark \ref{hw remark} below).
+In the proof of Lemma~\ref{second} we used that~${\rm cok}({\rm c}_{F,{\tf}}) $ is finite.
+Although this is commonly believed to be true, we were not able to locate a proof in the literature (cf.~Remark \ref{hw remark} below).
+In addition, and as already discussed in Remark~\ref{combi-remark}(ii), for numerical computations one must have a computable upper bound for its order~$ 2^{t_m^2(F)} $.
+For this, we prove the following result.